-- Right now, there is 3M Plastic Wrap on the majority of the ones on the first floor.
+- Previously, I had to use 3M Plastic Wrap on the majority of the windows on the first floor.

-- 5 of the 8 windows on the first floor don’t even open because of their old age.
+- Also, 5 of the 8 windows on the first floor don’t even open because they were painted shut or stuck.

 - Whenever I see 0% financing, my personal finance light bulbs start going on.

 I called the next day and the company said they would send out a sales representative to give me a quote.

 When the sales representative arrived, I wasn’t sure how many windows I wanted to replace.
 I didn’t know if I wanted to replace any doors either.
 Honestly, I just wanted to learn more about how much windows would cost, how much it would be to install, and what I could expect going forward.